Rlegaspi562/Rlegaspi562/README.md

 ## Welcome to my GitHub profile, have a look around!

 As someone whose found the intersection of statistics, technology and health, and the recognition of patterns fascinating, I enjoy digging into interesting data sets and producing meaningful and data-driven insights using statistical and machine learning methods.
-Seeing the usefulness of statistics and applying what I am learning as a graduate student has been an awesome adventure.
+Applying these techniques with data involved in health, business, real estate, and technology has been imperative in seeing the overarching importance of applied statistics across industries.

 ### 🌱 I'm currently working on:
 - My Japanese